About the Journal

 Aims and Scope

-Collective Intelligence Letters (CI Letters) provides a global forum for trans-disciplinary scholarly enquiry that assumes systemic perspectives on the collective phenomena relating to information, communication, and control between human actors and in organizations.
+Collective Intelligence Perspectives (CIP) provides a global forum for trans-disciplinary scholarly enquiry that assumes systemic perspectives on the collective phenomena relating to information, communication, and control between human actors and in organizations.

 The journal aims at contributions that advance trans-disciplinary discourse and provide insights for academia as well as practice, and particularly for the transfer of insights between both domains.
 A particular concern of the journal is to give young authors the opportunity to present their analyses and suggestions to a broader public.